indieisaconcept/homeyscriptkit/HSK_CLI.md

 ### Configuration File (Recommended)

 1. Copy `.hsk.template.json` to `.hsk.json` in the repository root
-2. Update the configuration with your Homey's IP address and API key:
+2. Update the configuration with your Homey's connection details:
    - `ip`: Your Homey's IP address on your local network
    - `apiKey`: Your Homey API key (see
      [Homey API Key documentation](https://support.homey.app/hc/en-us/articles/8178797067292-Getting-started-with-API-Keys))
    - `https`: Set to `true` if your Homey uses HTTPS, `false` for HTTP
+   - `host`: Alternative to `ip` + `https` - provide the full host URL (e.g., for tunnels)

 **Example configuration:**